-- A USB-host port directly connects to external flash memory drive ('USB-stick', ≤ 2 GB) for storage of waveform data, measurement results, instrument settings and screen copies. - A mini-USB-B is provided which allows for interconnection to PC for remote control and data transfer using SW90W (FlukeView[®] software for Windows [®]). - One port can be active at the same time, therefor remote control and data transfer via mini-USB is not possible when saving or recalling data to or from the USB-stick.
+- A USB-host port directly connects to external flash memory drive ('USB-stick', ≤ 2 GB) for storage of waveform data, measurement results, instrument settings and screen copies. - A mini-USB-B is provided which allows for interconnection to PC for remote control and data transfer using SW90W (FlukeView[®] software for Windows [®]). - Remote control and data transfer via mini-USB not possible when saving or recalling data to or from the USB-stick.